shantanu0321/Stegotool/README.md

 # StegoTool

-A command-line steganography tool for hiding files in images **and simulating payload attacks** .
+A command-line steganography tool for hiding files in images **and simulating payload attacks** for Windows .

 ---